Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![The Command Prompt application is selected](media/Lab2-0.png)

 4. Run the below command.

-To run this, you must have Python installed on the machine.
+    >**Note:** To run this, you must have Python installed on the machine.
 If `python.exe` is not accessible as part of the path--meaning you get an error when trying to run `pip`, navigate to where Python is installed.
 The `pip.exe` program is inside the `\Scripts\` folder.

     ```bash
     pip install azure-ai-textanalytics==5.2.0b1